-Most companies offer fixed-rate mortgages in terms of 15 or 30-year terms; however, you can ask for alternatives such as 10 or 20-year terms.
+Most mortgage companies offer fixed-rate options with 15 or 30-year terms, but you can also explore alternatives like 10 or 20-year terms.
 The longer the term, the higher the interest rate will be.
 The longer term, however, generally creates a lower payment because the payback is spread out over more years.

 *Please visit our Disclosures page for more details for all loan types